7.1. Design and dimensioning

 Designing and strengthening paved roads with Mode 1 and Mode 2 permanent deformation problems have some special issues that should be kept in mind during the design and construction process.

-In Scandinavia, the most important issue is that of differential frost heave and thaw settlement in the longitudinal and transverse directions of the road.
+In Scandinavian low volume roads, the most important issue is differential frost heave and thaw settlement in the longitudinal and transverse directions of the road.
 When these frost problems are severe a frost design should be carried out.

 One rough “rule of thumb” is that if the frost heave is less than 100 mm, frost can be ignored in the design, especially when the structures will be improved anyway.